christianalfoni/impact/docs/learn/lifecycle.md

 1. **If a nested component during its render phase throws an error**.
 In this scenario the reactive context provider catches the error, cleans up and throws the error up the component tree.
 This allows any parent error boundary to re-render the component tree and the reactive context is initialised again.
 It is recommended that you add your own error boundary as a nested component of the observable context provider.

 2. **If a nested component during its render phase throws a promise**.
-The reactive context provider includes a Suspense boundary that catches the thrown promise and throws an error that you need to add your own suspense boundary.
+The reactive context provider includes a Suspense boundary that catches the thrown promise and throws an error warning that you need to add your own suspense boundary.
 The reason for this is that React does not provide any mechanism to know when a component tree is disposed before the _commit_ phase.
 In other words, there would be a risk while suspending where the user changes the state of the application and the reactive context provider would not run its cleanup.

 :::